yarrafest/newday/README.md

 Astroship Pro is a Pro version of Popular Free Astroship Starter Template which was made for startups, marketing websites, landing pages & blog.
 Built with Astro & TailwindCSS.

-This Free Template is sponsored by [Web3Templates](https://web3templates.com)
+This Pro Template is made by [Web3Templates](https://web3templates.com)

 ## Live Demo